 Geoenvironmental Consultants Ltd

-Geological hazards (geohazards) are features that have been formed in the ground by a combination of the location's geology and ground conditions, sometimes with a significant human input or trigger.
-Although often predictable, they are often unexpected when their effects become apparent.
+Geological hazards (geohazards) have been formed in the ground by a combination of the region’s geology and ground conditions, sometimes with a significant human input or trigger.
+Although often predictable, they are usually unexpected when their effects become apparent, highlighting the importance of a systematic process in geohazard assessment.

-As well as man-made hazards such as mine shafts, shallow mine workings, and poorly constructed slopes, there are other geohazards that can potentially pose a risk to both people and property.
-Some of these are naturally occurring while some are man-made, or at least made worse by human activity.
+As well as man-made hazards such as mine shafts, shallow mine workings, and poorly constructed slopes, other geohazards can potentially pose a risk to both people and property.
+Some of these are naturally occurring, while some are man-made, or at least made worse by human activity.

 These geohazards include: